Homestake Mine (South Dakota): Conversion to use for scientific research

 The Barrick Gold corporation (which had merged with the Homestake Mining Company in mid-2001) agreed in early 2002 to keep dewatering the mine while owners were negotiating with the National Science Foundation over the mine as a potential site for a new deep underground laboratory (DUSEL).
 But progress was slow and maintaining the pumps and ventilation was costing $250,000 per month.
 The owners switched the equipment off on June 10, 2003 and closed the mine completely.

-The Homestake Mine was selected in 2007 by NSF for the Deep Underground Science and Engineering Laboratory (DUSEL).
-In June 2009, researchers at University of California Berkeley announced that Homestake would be reopened for scientific research on neutrinos and dark matter particles using DUSEL and Large Underground Xenon experiment.
+The Homestake Mine was selected in 2007 by NSF for DUSEL, and in June 2009 researchers at University of California Berkeley announced that Homestake would be reopened for scientific research on neutrinos and dark matter particles.
+In 2010 NSF decided to end DUSEL funding, and the site was transferred to the DOE in 2011 as the Sanford Underground Research Facility (SURF), hosting the Large Underground Xenon experiment (LUX), the Majorana Demonstrator, and the Deep Underground Neutrino Experiment (DUNE).

-Research into enhanced geothermal systems is being prepared in the mine.
+The mine is the site for research into enhanced geothermal systems (EGS) with deep access to dense and stable rock.
+Pressurized water injected inside boreholes fractures the rock, enhancing its permeability to improve thermal energy extraction.
+The Department of Energy (DOE) began funding basic science with Kismet in 2014, followed by EGS Collab in 2016 and by the Center for Understanding Subsurface Signals and Permeability (CUSSP) in 2023.

 Geology

 The gold at Homestake is almost exclusively confined to the Homestake Formation, an Early Proterozoic layer with iron carbonate and iron silicate.
 The original 20–30 m thick Homestake Formation, has been deformed and metamorphosed, resulting in upper greenschist facies of siderite-phyllite, and lower amphibolite facies of grunerite schists.

 The iron may have been deposited by volcanic exhalation, perhaps in the presence of microorganisms as a banded iron formation.
 Gold ore mineralization is most intense in the Main Ledge, at the surface, and the 9 Ledge, at the 3200 level (feet below the Incline Shaft, at 1594 m above sea level).